hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/security/consent_interceptor.md

 ## Performance and Privacy

-The `canSeeResource()` operation requires inspecting every resource during a search and editing the results.
+Filtering search results in `canSeeResource()` requires inspecting every resource during a search and editing the results.
-This is slower than the normal path, and will block the use of the search cache.
+This is slower than the normal path, and will prevent the reuse of the results from the search cache.
-The `willSeeResource()` check is safe for cached searches, but removed resources may be 'visible' as holes in returned bundles.
+The `willSeeResource()` operation supports reusing cached search results, but removed resources may be 'visible' as holes in returned bundles.
-If this information leak is acceptable, then the search cache can be enabled by blocking the use of `canSeeResource()` by returning `false` from `processCanSeeResource()`.
+Disabling `canSeeResource()` by returning `false` from `processCanSeeResource()` will enable the search cache.